jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - Any securities listed is not a solicitation to trade
 - This model has not been proven to be profitable in a live account, and I will not be responsible for any outcome of your trades.
+Should you be profitable, thank you notes are welcomed.

 Is this HFT?
 ===